dhabersack/islovely.co/_firetips/2020-08-07-counting-all-array-elements-that-match-a-condition.md

 ---
-title: "Counting all array entries that match a condition"
+title: "Counting all array elements that match a condition"
 tags: ["JavaScript"]
 ---
 Want to know how many elements in an array match a condition?
 We can use this to count all elements in an array that return `true` for a function that checks this condition.